Pavagadh

-Pavagadh is an ancient Triassic Period location with Enriched History from periods of Treta Yuga and Dvapara Yuga.

-In present day, Pavagadh is a municipal operated region in Panchmahal district about 46 km away from Vadodara in Gujarat state in western India.
-It is known for a famous Mahakali temple which draws thousands of pilgrims every day.
-It is a tribal area populated predominantly by the Rathwas.
-The area of this locality Champaner-Pavagadh Archaeological Park was inscribed by UNESCO as a World Heritage Site in 2004.
+Pavagadh is a municipal operated region in Panchmahal district about 46 km away from Vadodara in Gujarat state in western India.
+It is known for a famous Mahakali temple which is one of the 51 Shaktipeeths and draws thousands of pilgrims every day.
+However, as per records, this was originally a Jain temple belonging to the Svetambara Achalgaccha sect, whose Adhistayika Mahakali's idol was installed here in the 12th century.
+This locality Champaner-Pavagadh Archaeological Park was declared by UNESCO as a World Heritage Site in 2004.

 History

+Pavagadh was an Ancient Jain Pilgrimage.
+In 140 CE, Greek geographer Ptolemy during his tour to India stated that Pavagadh is very ancient & holy, which proves its antiquity.
+It is stated that Raja Gangasinh, a successor of Emperor Ashok got the fort & the temples of Pavagadh repaired.
+There have been several attempts to destroy the evidence of its Jain heritage.
+However, the court ordered against destruction of facts and heritage.

+The Jain history of Pavagadh dates back to 3rd century BC.